-Family-based treatment (FBT) is a relatively new evidence-based treatment for adolescent eating disorders.
-It represents a paradigm shift from older treatments that focused on helping adolescents become independent from parents in order to recover from their eating disorder.
-In FBT, parents are central members of the treatment team and they are charged with guiding and changing their adolescent’s eating disorder behaviors.
-In FBT, the therapist meets weekly with the entire family, spending only about 5 minutes alone with the adolescent at the start of each session.
+Family-based treatment (FBT) is the leading evidence-based treatment for teen eating disorders.
+It represents a paradigm shift from older treatments that focused on helping teens become independent from their parents in order to recover from their eating disorders.
+In FBT, parents are central members of the treatment team.
+Parents are charged with guiding and changing their teen’s eating disorder behaviors.
+In FBT, the therapist meets weekly with the entire family.
+The FBT therapist typically spends only about 5 minutes alone with the teen at the start of each session.
 It is designed as a standalone treatment.
-The adolescent is also followed by a medical doctor, but does not have additional appointments with a therapist or a dietitian.
+A medical doctor follows the teen.
+However, the teen does not typically see an individual therapist or a dietitian.

-Symptoms of depression and low self-esteem are common in adolescents with bulimia nervosa.
-One of the many concerns that I hear from parents considering Family-Based Treatment (FBT) for their child with anorexia or bulimia is that FBT won’t address other symptoms the child may have like depression or anxiety.
-Furthermore, families who are receiving FBT often feel pressured to add additional treatments such as individual psychotherapy for their adolescents to address these other issues.
-Even other non-FBT clinicians continue to be incredulous that adolescents can improve without other treatment.
-Fortunately, Cara Bohon, Ph.D. and colleagues at Stanford University recently published a paper that addresses this concern for adolescents with bulimia nervosa.
+Symptoms of depression and low self-esteem are common in teens with bulimia nervosa.
+One of the many concerns that I hear from parents considering Family-Based Treatment (FBT) for their teen with anorexia or bulimia is that FBT won’t address other symptoms the teen may have like depression or anxiety.
+Furthermore, families who are receiving FBT often feel pressured to add additional treatments such as individual psychotherapy for their teens to address these other issues.
+Even other non-FBT clinicians continue to be incredulous that teens can improve without other counseling.
+Fortunately, Cara Bohon, Ph.D., and colleagues at Stanford University recently published a paper that addresses this concern for teens with bulimia nervosa.

-In their study, 110 adolescents with bulimia nervosa from two sites were randomly assigned to receive either individual Cognitive Behavioral Therapy (CBT) for adolescents or FBT.
-Cognitive-Behavioral Therapy (CBT), which is the most successful treatment for adults with eating disorders, focuses on understanding the factors maintaining the bulimia symptoms and developing strategies to challenge problematic thoughts and change behaviors.
-The therapist meets weekly with the adolescent.
+In their study, researchers randomly assigned 110 teens with bulimia nervosa from two sites to receive either individual Cognitive Behavioral Therapy (CBT) for adolescents or FBT.
+Cognitive-Behavioral Therapy (CBT), which is the most successful treatment for adults with eating disorders, focuses on understanding the factors maintaining bulimia symptoms and developing strategies to challenge problematic thoughts and change behaviors.
+The therapist meets weekly with the teen.
 The two treatments are of comparable lengths.

 In fact, the researchers point out that it may be that the cycles of binge eating and purging of bulimia serve to maintain depressive symptoms and poor self-esteem.
-Thus, one may not need a treatment that directly targets depression.
+Thus, one may not need counseling that specifically targets depression.